adnansiddiquei/conways_game_of_life/README.md

 sbatch scripts/slurm_submit_2.peta4-icelake
 ```
 Same as before, the outputs will be placed into the `src/plotting` folder.
 To plot these, `scp` them back into the same folder
-on your local compute and run the corresponding cells in the `plots.ipynb` notebook.
+on your local computer and run the corresponding cells in the `plots.ipynb` notebook.

 ## <a name="tests"></a> 3.
 Tests
-After running `make all` you can run `make test` and this will run the entire testing GoogleTest testing suite within the `tests/` folder.
+After running `make all` you can run `make test` and this will run the entire GoogleTest testing suite within the `tests/` folder.

 Ensure that your local machine can handle generating up to 6 MPI ranks, as the tests in `tests/test_mpi_comms.cpp`
 attempts to run a small simulation across 6 ranks.